Why XRP is the most misunderstood cryptocurrency

 Centralized or Decentralized?

 One of the biggest misconceptions is that XRP is centralized and that Ripple controls most of the nodes or that the UNL leads to centralization.
 But let's look at the facts.
 XRP's blockchain, XRP Ledger, uses a consensus protocol that relies on validator nodes to record and verify transactions without incentivizing any party.
 The XRP Ledger uses a form of the Federated Byzantine Agreement (FBA) consensus algorithm.
 Validators are nodes running as a validating server – meaning they are configured to participate in the consensus process for validating transactions and the governance of the network.
 Validators are different from miners in Proof of Work that bitcoin uses, because they aren’t paid when they order and validate transactions.
 On the XRP Ledger there are two kinds of nodes – 1.
 Validators, which were explained above, and 2.
 Stock nodes, which protect the validators, store the ledger's history and allow API calls.
-Today, there are over 170 validators and 900 nodes that operate at locations across the globe and are run by a broad range of individuals, universities, institutions and exchanges.
+Today, there are over 150 validators and 900 nodes that operate at locations across the globe and are run by a broad range of individuals and developers, universities, institutions and exchanges.
 For consensus to be reached on the network, at least 80% of the validators must agree.
-Ripple runs only 6 validators and controls less than 4% of all validators on the network, which gives them no power whatsoever on the XRP Ledger.
+Ripple runs only 4 validators and controls less than 2% of all validators on the network, which gives them no power whatsoever on the XRP Ledger.
 Furthermore, on Bitcoin network whichever miner finds the blocks, they are unilaterally responsible for which transactions are approved and go into that block, while on the XRP network (XRP Ledger) the transactions and changes have to be approved by all the validator nodes (>80% for consensus) and not by a single node like it happens with miners on Bitcoin.
 This means that the XRP network is highly decentralized and it has a better, more robust and more decentralized structure than Bitcoin and Ethereum.

 Anybody can run a validator or stock node and set it up in minutes.
 You can see all the information about the nodes here: https://livenet.xrpl.org/network

 As for the Unique Node List (UNL) on the XRP Ledger, it's simply a list of recommended validators.
 Users can select the specific validators for their own UNL or they can rely on recommended UNLs that have been compiled by other parties.
 The network has a number of recommended UNLs, including one list Ripple recommends, and users can choose whichever one they prefer or create their own.
+The default UNL now belongs to the XRP Ledger Foundation, run by members of the XRP community.

 In simple words, XRP can do what Bitcoiners wanted Bitcoin to do and what was designed for by Satoshi, but in a much more efficient way.
 With the XRPL you can be your own bank today, and use all its amazing features like escrow and checks or use its built-in Decentralized Exchange.
 Yes, you read that right, the XRPL has a DEX and the majoriy doesn't know that.
 In fact, XRPL's DEX was the first ever decentralized exchange and it is operating flawlessly since 2012 that the XRPL launched.
 Also XRPL was the first blockchain to allow for the tokenization of other assets (such as BTC, ETH, USD and more).